Solar Energy Systems & Components Trading License in Dubai: Cost and Requirements

 Import/export duties within free zone: zero

-What the Solar Energy Systems & Components Trading Licence Covers
+What the Solar Energy Systems & Components Trading License Covers

 Activity Code 4773.9, classified under the International Standard Industrial Classification (ISIC) framework, permits the wholesale and retail trading of solar energy systems and related components.
-The licence is issued as a Trading Licence under the Trading category by Dubai South Business Hub Free Zone.
+The license is issued as a Trading License under the Trading category by Dubai South Business Hub Free Zone.

 Importers and distributors supplying solar equipment to contractors, property developers, and government-backed energy projects across the UAE